Use a computer

-The Garrett Memorial Public Library has 5 computer available for public use, as well as free wi-fi for personal devices.
+The Garrett Memorial Library has 2 desktop computers, 1 laptop, and 6 tablets available for public use, as well as free wi-fi for personal devices.

 The Garrett Memorial Library (GML) endeavors to develop collections, resources, and services that meet the cultural, informational, recreational, and educational needs of the community.
 It is within this context that the library offers public access to the Internet.
 The following guidelines describe the terms of access to the Internet through computers provided on premises at GML or through its wireless connections and constitute official institutional policy on this matter.